 There's a growing list of ways to put your Capital One miles to use.

 Sure, you can earn miles on your Capital One card and transfer them to one of nearly 20 airline and hotel partners.
 You can even book travel directly through the new and improved Capital One travel portal.
-But the easiest way to use these miles – and arguably the easiest way in the whole wide world of points and miles – is to pay for travel with your Venture card and then later remove that charge with Venture Miles.
+But the easiest way to use these miles – and arguably the easiest way in the whole wide world of points and miles – is to pay for travel with your Venture card, and then later remove that charge with Venture Miles.

-That means you've got a cool $750 in value sitting in your account.
-Here's exactly how to put it to use:
+Here’s exactly how to put it to use:

 Step 1: Put Travel-Related Purchases on Your Card